zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_general.rst

-Single-region-based prediction
+Cell-type-specific regulatory effects
 ****************************

-This task is aimed at scenarios where the model makes predictions using only the features of a single region.
-The user has the flexibility to specify features to perturb or omit, which is particularly useful when simulating regulatory changes or testing hypotheses about specific regulatory elements.
+This script enables fine-tuning ChromBERT for analyzing cell-type-specific regulatory effects.
+Users can selectively perturb or omit specific genomic features, making it valuable for simulating regulatory changes and testing hypotheses about the role of individual regulatory elements in cell-type-specific gene regulation.

 .. code-block:: shell